jjw867/cockroach-rpm/README.md

 - Create a /var/lib/cockroach for cockroach database files to live.
 - Create (and recreate if needed) a /var/run/cockroach directorty to put a file with the PID of the process.

+By default, a single node database instance is created.
+Which may not be what you want.
+Edit the cockroach.conf file and change COCKROACH_START to start for multi-node clusters.
 ### /etc/cockroach

 This directory holds the configuration file (below), the log configuration yaml for the cockroach binary, a protected subdirectory for key certificates and a scripts directory.

 ### /etc/cockroach/cockroach.conf

 This file holds environment variables that drive a number of the scripts.
-The idea is that the config file has sane values and gives on place to change them.
+The idea is that the config file has sane values and gives a central place to change them.

 ### /etc/cockroach/certs